moltenlavaguava/peanut/README.md

 # peanut 🥜

-Peanut is a YouTube-based video archiver and streamer.
+peanut is a YouTube-based video archiver and streamer.
 It supports the download of most YouTube videos, with support planned for other online services.

-Peanut itself is developed with Python, and has an interactive GUI.
+peanut itself is developed with Python, and has an interactive GUI.

 # Features